klesh/JigsawWM/README.md

 MyDaemon(Daemon)
 ```
-2. I would like a couple of apps/tasks to be launched automatically if I boot up my computer within work hours.
+2. What if I would like a couple of apps to be launched when I boot up the computer within work hours?
 ```python

         holiday_book = ChinaHolidayBook()